-Project Number Initiatives Division Completion Date Status Completed Business Initiatives 18BA/BO/IS01 MPAS-3 Business Process Re-engineering Subproject 1 - Project Design and Planning Benefits Administration Division, Business Operations Office, and Information Systems Jun -18 COMPLETE 14BO02 Analysis and Re- Engineering of Processing and Administration of Domestic Relation Orders within MPAS Business Operations Office Dec-17 COMPLETE 18IA01 External Peer Review Internal Audit Jun-18 COMPLETE 18ID01 Internal Management Consulting Services Investment Division Dec-17 COMPLETE New & On-going Business Initiatives 14BA04 Review and Revision of Code of Maryland Regulations Benefits Administration Division Ongoing Most recently completed regulation actions include: Delegation of final decision making authority for disability appeals.
-Update of option and annuity factors.
-Clarification that membership in the Employees' System is not required for certain contractual employees.
-UPDATE: SRA continues to be engaged in the State "Regulatory Review & Evaluation" process in which every eight years, State agencies determine whether their regulations "are necessary for the public interest, continue to be supported by statutory authority and judicial opinion, or are appropriate for amendment or repeal."
-Staff will be bringing recommendations for regulatory changes to the Board as updates are completed.
+Project Number Initiatives Division Completion Date Status Completed Business Initiatives 17EA/IS01 MSRA Public Website (SRA.MARYLAND.GOV) Redesign External Affairs & Information Systems Divisions Dec-18 COMPLETE 19ID01 Investment Staff Compensation Criteria Investment Division Dec-18 COMPLETE New & On-got ing Busines s Initiatives ; 14BA04 Review and Revision of Code of Maryland Regulations Benefits Administration Division Ongoing Most recently completed regulation actions include: • Delegation of final decision making authority for disability appeals. • Update of option and annuity factors. • Clarification that membership in the Employees' System is not required for certain contractual employees.
+SRA continues to be engaged in the State "Regulatory Review & Evaluation" process in which every eight years, State agencies determine whether their regulations "are necessary for the public interest, continue to be supported by statutory authority and judicial opinion, or are appropriate for amendment or repeal."
+Staff will be bringing recommendations for 16BA01 Enhancement of Personal Statement of Benefits Benefits Administration Division Deferred regulatory changes to the Board as updates are completed.
+The objectives of this previous business plan initiative will be addressed as part of the MPAS+ project initiatives.
+17BA01 Development of an Automated Full Cost Purchase of Service Calculator Benefits Administration Division Deferred The objectives of this previous business plan initiative may be addressed as part of the MPAS+ project initiatives.